 The Irish moiled breed is one of the rarest breeds in the world today.
 They were primarily raised for milk, but they have become dual-purpose in recent years.
 They’re raised for their beef and milk.
-These creatures are known for having mostly white hair with a splash of red coloring on their sides or entirely red sides.
+These creatures originating in Ireland are known for having mostly white hair with a splash of red coloring on their sides or entirely red sides.
 These cows don’t have horns, and the population is rather small.

 3. Miniature Jersey